RSGInc/micromobility_toolset/README.md

 Note: skims are generated on-the-fly during the main model steps and the ``skim_network`` step does not need to be run beforehand.

-### Outputs

-Running the model in "initial demand" mode will generate initial demand matrices using the provided motorized utility tables and input network.
-This step recalculates the motorized trip utilities for the input trip matrices to be used in the incremental demand step.
-Results may be copied to the base directory for use in incremental_demand.

-Running the model in "incremental demand" mode will generate incremental demand matrices.
-Each table is indexed by origin and destination zone, and describes the costs associated with travel between zones:

-Running the model in "benefits" mode will quantify the changes in the build directory compared to the base directory and generate the following outputs:
-- **chg_emissions** - i, j, CO2
-- **chg_trips** - i, j, da, s2, s3, wt, dt, wk, bk
-- **chg_vmt** - i, j, value
-- **user_ben** - i, j, minutes of user benefits

-All steps will generate network level-of-service matrices (skims) indexed by origin and destination zone.
-- **bike_skim** - i, j, dist
-- **walk_skim** - i, j, dist

-## Input test data
+## Input data
 Input data may be in either CSV or SQLite format.
-The full test database (SQLite) is available [here](https://resourcesystemsgroupinc-my.sharepoint.com/:u:/g/personal/ben_stabler_rsginc_com1/EftgpjU25WxKvET6Tmy39tkBRGJZmSeqlyblvzauJ2Iv0w?e=Tfl2nf).
+The full test database for AMBAG (SQLite) is available [here](https://resourcesystemsgroupinc-my.sharepoint.com/:u:/g/personal/ben_stabler_rsginc_com1/EftgpjU25WxKvET6Tmy39tkBRGJZmSeqlyblvzauJ2Iv0w?e=Tfl2nf).

 The 25-zone example data (CSV) can be found in ``ambag_example/base/`` and ``ambag_example/build/``.
 Both datasets contain the following inputs:

 ### auto skim
-Time and distance between zones for calculating change in benefits step.
+Time and distance between zones for calculating change in `benefits` step only.
 - **auto_skim** - i, j, time, dist

 ### network
-The network is defined by the following tables (SQLite) or files (CSV) for both the base and build
+The network is defined by a link file and a node file for all scenarios.
+The columns found in the AMBAG example inputs are listed here:
 scenarios:
 - **link**:
    - link_type: TWO LANE, MULTILANE, RAMP, FREEWAY, BIKE, PATH, CENTROID C, SHUTTLE